Trying to live a more natural lifestyle? Check out this list of things to toss on your journey to detoxify your house.

 When I first got started, I didn’t know the first thing about what ingredients to look out for in my products.
 I just knew that the conventional choices were bad.
 Because of this, I was the victom of greenwashing several times.
 We can’t take things at face value anymore.

 We can’t just assume that because a company boasts about being natural or using essential oils that it means they’re actually safe.
 The only way to truly know that a product is safe is to read the ingredients.
 Don’t know what to avoid?
 No worries!
 I put together a super handy list to help you get started.
-You can get your own copy from my resource library by signing up for my newsletter right here!
+You can get your own copy along with a free 5 day e-course on natural living by signing up for my newsletter right here.

 The Top 10 Products We are Tossing From Our Home.